liubin/docs.hyper.sh-hyperform/03-Reference/CLI/hf_init.md

 ## hf init

-Create cloud resources for project
+Config for cloud and create cloud resources for project

 <!-- usage -->